stefanmaric/g/README.md

 - [x] Make the `self-upgrade` command throw if `g` was not installed in the common way
 - [ ] Add a `complete` command that generates completions for the supported shells
     - [ ] And have `g-install` setup the shells to call this command for completions
-- [ ] Explore feature to configure shells to autoload go versions based on a project file
+- [ ] Explore feature to configure shells to autoload go versions based on mod.go
-- [ ] Test it on diff platforms
+- [x] Test it on diff platforms
-- [ ] Crete a test setup with docker and Github actions
+- [x] Crete a test setup with ~docker and~ Github actions
+- [ ] Add more tests

 ## The alternatives (and why I prefer `g`)